-Albrecht Dürer’s in his famous engraving Melencolia I showed many weird things.
-Among them is a magic square, a best-known and most enigmatic, with magic constant 34.
+Many weird things appear in Albrecht Dürer’s famous engraving Melencolia.
+Among them is a magic constant 34 square, a well-known and enigmatic example.
 The engraving shows a disorganized jumble of scientific equipment lying unused while an intellectual sits absorbed in thought.
-Dürer’s magic square is located in the upper right-hand corner of the engraving.
+‘Dürer’s magic square’ is located in the upper right-hand corner of the engraving.
 The numbers 15 and 14 appear in the middle of the bottom row, indicating the date of the engraving, 1514.

 Each row, each column, and each diagonal adds up to 34; these are the traditional magic properties.
 But there is more magic to be found here.
 There are actually thirteen different ways of dividing this square into four groups of four cells, with each group of four cells adding to 34.
 The menu in the applet can be used to select among these.
-The positions in the Dürer square can be seen as a finite vector space, in which each set of four groups of four cells is a set of parallel affine planes.
+The positions in the ‘Dürer square’ can be seen as a finite vector space in which each set of four groups of four cells is a set of parallel affine planes.

-Dürer’s magic square has the additional property that the sums in any of the four quadrants, as well as the sum of the middle four numbers, are all 34.
+‘Dürer’s magic square’ has additional properties: the sum in any of the four quadrants, as well as the sum of the middle four numbers, are all 34.
 It is thus a gnomon magic square.
 A gnomon magic square is a 4×4 magic square in which the elements in each 2×2 corner have the same sum.
-Dürer’s magic square,is an example of a gnomon magic square since the sums in any of the four quadrants (as well as the sum of the middle four numbers) are all 34.
-In addition, any pair of numbers symmetrically placed about the center of the square sums to 17, a property making the square even more magical.
+In addition, any pair of numbers symmetrically placed about the center of the square sum to 17, making the square even more magical.